Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-6.md

 In part six we will add tests to our component.
 Including tests for Sass, JavaScript, and common accessibility issues.

 Run `obt test` to run component tests.
-RUn `obt verify` to lint code style and check the validity of `origami.json`.
+Run `obt verify` to lint code style and check the validity of `origami.json`.

 ## JavaScript Tests